sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 cf delete-service my-xsuaa​
 ```

-Then deploy the app router using the following (with the appropriate API endpoint of your Cloud Foundry region):
+After you have created the XSUAA service instance, deploy the app router using the following (with the appropriate API endpoint of your Cloud Foundry region):

 ```bash
 cd <destLocation>